splunk/splunk-sdk-java/README.md

 *  Splunk SDK for Java

    Get the JAR from the [Splunk Developer Portal](https://dev.splunk.com/enterprise/downloads/) or clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java) if you want to contribute to the SDK.
-To use Maven, see "Use Maven" below.
+To use Maven, see "Use Maven to build projects" below.

 *  Java version 6 or higher, from [OpenJDK](https://openjdk.java.net) or [Oracle](https://www.oracle.com/technetwork/java).
 For instructions, see [Java Platform Installation](http://www.oracle.com/technetwork/java/javase/index-137561.html) on the Oracle website.

    The Splunk SDK for Java is compatible with Java 8.
 Be aware that **Java 8 disables Secure Sockets Layer version 3 (SSLv3) by default**, so you will need to use Transport Layer Security (TLS) instead.
 To see an example of how to do this, see the [ssl_protocols](https://github.com/splunk/splunk-sdk-java/blob/master/examples/com/splunk/examples/ssl_protocols/Pro...) example.
 Alternatively, you can re-enable SSLv3 in Java settings, although this is not recommended.

-*  Ant, which you can install from the [Apache website](http://ant.apache.org/bindownload.cgi).
+*  Ant, from the [Apache website](http://ant.apache.org/bindownload.cgi).
 For instructions, see [Installing Apache Ant](http://ant.apache.org/manual/install.html).

 ### Set system variables (Windows)